Visit London with Kids

 Although a little untamed in places, Kensington Gardens have a sprawling and open design that can be enjoyed with a simple picnic or chilling out by the round pond while gazing at Kensington Palace.
 If you are feeling more active then it is a great place to ride a bike or go for a run.

-Each time we visit London we try to take in a live show as the shows on the West End have never failed to amuse and entertain.
+Each time we visit London we try to take in a live show on the West End.
+It is a fabulous place to see the very best stage shows and they never fail to amuse and entertain.
 Returning to London with kids for the first time, I opted for Matilda and my oldest daughter and I were wowed from start to finish.
-Such amazingly talented kids perform in Matilda and fun staging and music makes it very appealing for kids.
+Such amazingly talented kids and fun staging and music makes it very appealing for kids.

 Visit the London Transport Museum